in-the-keyhole/khs-pwa-Now-Playing/README.md

 ## Push Notifications

-Push Notifications (not the same thing as ) have not been implemented as of yet.
-Registering and subscribing to push notifications is stubbed out in /index.js in the service worker registration code block.
 Implementing push notifications is quite involved and faceted.
 For more documentation refer to this blog: https://blog.atulr.com/web-notifications/

+Push notifications have been implemented but only works from localhost thus far.
+A separate push notification server will have to be set up for this to work properly in a live production environment.

+The above blog explains the what and why in much more detail than will be documented here so only an overview will be included.

+-- The following is an overview of the implementation for push notifications for the Now Playing site.

+In `index.js` the service worker file (`sw.js`) is registered.
+The call to `register()` returns a promise with a registration object that can then be used.
+First, a check for Notifications is done.
+If Notifications are not supported on the device or the user has not allowed Notifications, the code execution halts and nothing more can be done.
+If Notifications are supported and allowed, subscribing and registering continue.

+When subscribing to the push server, a public key is retrieved and passed along.
+See the above mentioned article for a better explanation of what the public key is and how to generate it.
+In this PWA, the public key is stored in a text file at /public/publickey.
+The public key is sent to the `registration.pushManager.subscribe` method.
+This method returns a promise with a subscription object that then needs to be registered and saved to a db on the push server.

+The service worker (`sw.js`) has an event listener for a 'push' event.
+When a push event is received with a message, a notification call is executed and a notification should appear (again, if supported and allowed).
+Push notifications can be sent even when the Now Playing site is not opened in a browser or standalone app.

+-- The following is an overview of the implementation for push notifications for the push server which is at a different server address than the Now Playing site.

+In this codebase, the push notification server file is `push.js`.
+It can be in the same directory as the rest of the Now Playing app but it does not run at the same server address. `push.js` is run at http://localhost:4000.
+To run the push server, open a terminal window to the khs-pwa-now-playing directory and run `node push.js`.
+You can then view http://localhost:4000 in a browser and see a simple UI for the push server.

+In `push.js`, the necessary modules are retrieved via require().
+Some route handlers are set up to execute when various endpoints are hit, notably the default GET '/' which displays the simple UI in a browser when viewing localhost:4000.
+A POST to '/' displays the simple UI as well as sending the composed message and displaying a response.

+A POST handler to '/register' is called by the Now Playing app.
+This handler should save the user subscription object to a database.
+This app currently only saves the subscription to runtime memory.
+In a live production app this database call would be made.

+The public and private keys are used in push.js for the webpush module.
+The keys can be hardcoded directly in push.js or stored and retrieved via other methods.

+Lastly, the push server listens on localhost:4000.

+For a push notification to be received by the Now Playing app, both the app and push server must be running.
+The user must have notifications supported and allowed.
+The app must register and subscribe to the push server.
+You should see a 'Received registration request' console log in the terminal window where the push server is running when a user subscribes and registers to the push server.
+Now a push notification can be sent.

+From http://localhost:4000 you should see a simple UI with the text 'Push notification server running', a textbox and a submit button.
+Enter a message and click 'Send'.
+You should see more console logs in the terminal window and a message in the UI.
+If everything is successful you should see the notification appear on the device.

-A test push message can be sent from the browser dev tools.
+A test push message can also be sent from the browser dev tools.
 With the Now Playing App open in a browser, open the browser tools panel, click on the 'Application' tab then 'Service Workers' on the left side.
 Enter a message in the 'Push' textbox and click the 'Push' button.
-You should see the push message in the console log.
+You should see the push message in the console log and a notification should appear if enabled.

 ## App Badges